The-Capstone-Project/Clearch/README.md

 └── test.py
 ```

-## Description of working
+## Description of Functionality 📝

-Clearch is a command-line search engine that uses AI models for its operation.
-It's written in Rust, with the main logic of the project located in the ` src ` directory.
+Clearch is designed as a command-line search engine utilizing various AI models.
+The main logic of the project resides in the `src` directory, while specific implementations of AI models are found in the `src/llms` directory.
+Each file in `src/llms` corresponds to a specific AI model:

-The ` src/llms ` directory contains the implementation of different AI models that Clearch uses.
-Each file in this directory corresponds to a specific AI model.
-For example, ` gemini.rs ` contains the implementation for the Gemini model, ` claude.rs ` for the Claude model, and so on.
-These models are structured as Rust modules and are imported in ` src/llms/mod.rs `.

-The `LLMRequest` trait defined in ``src/traits.rs``is implemented by each of these models.
-This trait defines a common interface that all models must adhere to, ensuring that they can be used interchangeably in the main program.
-For example, the `ClaudeModel` struct in ``src/llms/claude.rs``implements the `LLMRequest` trait.
+- **gemini.rs**: Implements the Gemini model.
+- **claude.rs**: Implements the Claude model.
+- **gpt.rs**: Implements the GPT model.

+These models are structured as Rust modules and are imported in `src/llms/mod.rs`.
+Each AI model implements the `LLMRequest` trait, defined in `src/traits.rs`, providing a common interface ensuring interchangeability among models in the main program. 🔄

+### Command-Line Interface 💻

-The `clap` library is used in ``src/main.rs``  to handle command-line inputs.
-It's a popular Rust library for parsing command-line arguments.
-In this project, it's used to define the command-line interface for the Clearch program.
-The `#derive(Parser)` attribute is used to automatically generate the necessary code for parsing command-line arguments into a `Gemini` struct.
-This struct represents the command-line interface of the program, with each field representing a different command-line argument or option.
+The `clap` library is used in `src/main.rs` for handling command-line inputs.
+This popular Rust library simplifies command-line argument parsing.
+The `#[derive(Parser)]` attribute automatically generates the necessary code to parse command-line arguments into a `Gemini` struct.
+This struct represents the command-line interface, wherein each field corresponds to a specific command-line argument or option.

-Here are the relevant files and symbols:
+#### Relevant Files and Symbols 📂

 - `src/llms/mod.rs`
 - `src/llms/gemini.rs`